 As a result, our real estate market has gotten very competitive, making it difficult for homebuyers to purchase homes in Bozeman and the surrounding areas.
 Bidding wars have become common, and if a home is listed below a certain price point it can be hard to even get in the door due to so much interest.
-We’ve seen homes go for anything from $1,000 to $90,000 over the asking price this summer, and the prices of homes being listed on the market now are reflecting that.
+We’ve seen homes go for anything from $1,000 to $100,000 over the asking price this past year, and the prices of homes being listed on the market now are reflecting that.

 Rather than having a pre-qualification letter when you go to make an offer on a house, have a pre-approval letter ready instead.
 What’s the difference between the two?
 A pre-qualification letter is what you get after an initial meeting with your mortgage lender.
 You fill out an application, declare your assets, income, and debt and you get a letter stating the estimated loan amount that you will be pre-qualified for.
 A pre-approval letter means that the lender has gone through your W2’s and income to verify the actual amount that you will be able to borrow.
 Many sellers and agents in Bozeman have seen deals fall through due to the buyer not being able to secure financing, so presenting your offer with a pre-approval rather than a pre-qualification letter will make your offer stronger.

 Typically, an offer will be submitted with standard contingencies like a home inspection, appraisal, and financing contingency.
 These contingencies are expected and often necessary, especially if you are taking out a mortgage to purchase the property.
-In order to remain competitive in Bozeman’s real estate market, you want to avoid adding other contingencies to your offer, like a contingency stating that your offer is dependent on the sale of your existing home.
+In order to remain competitive in Bozeman’s real estate market, you want to avoid adding any additional contingencies to your offer, like a contingency stating that your offer is dependent on the sale of your existing home.

 So how can you get around this?
 Ask your agent to set you up with listing notifications through the MLS system.
 If you do not have an agent, you can sign up for the new listing notifications on our website.
-This will send you a notification the minute a home that fits your criteria comes on the market.
+This will send you an email notification the minute a home that fits your criteria comes on the market.